Leads from search engines have a 14.6% closing rate versus 1.7% from outbound sources.

-The Ahrefs keyword explorer tool will help you find thousands of keyword suggestions, so that you never cease to have great content ideas.
-They have a database of more than 3 billion differetn search phrases, and it’s regularly updated.
+The Ahrefs keyword explorer tool will help you find thousands of keyword suggestions so that you never cease to have great content ideas.
+They have a database of more than 3 billion different search phrases, and it’s regularly updated.

 Their database also supports over 100 countries.
 Most tools only support US search results because that’s what the majority use, but Ahrefs took the liberty to include most other countries if you target keywords for different regions.

-After using Ahrefs myself in the past, I can attest that their metrics like search volume are very accurate.
-They use numbers from Google’s Keyword Planner and model it against clickstream data to get further precision.
+After using Ahrefs myself in the past, I can attest that their metrics, like search volume, are very accurate.
+They use numbers from Google’s Keyword Planner and model them against clickstream data to get further precision.

 An interesting metric they include for keywords is clicks.
 Sure, volume is important.
 However, how many people actually click through?
 This will help you target keywords that generate traffic versus empty rankings.